-All volunteers for the part of Santa Claus and those who are willing to march and carry torches are asked to give their names to Miss Mary E. Taylor, of the Forest Hills Gardens
+All volunteers for the part of Santa Claus and those who are willing to march and carry torches are asked to give their names to Miss Mary E. Taylor, of the Forest Hills Gardens Homes Company, Boulevard, 6872.

-Homes Company, Boulevard, 6872.
+There will be the usual little gifts which Santa Claus will

-There will be the usual little gifts which Santa Claus will distribute to the little children of the Gardens.
-The executive committee of the Celebrations Associations has accepted the suggestion of a member that the Gardens celebration express itself in gifts for those in great need.
+distribute to the little children of the Gardens.
+The executive committee of the Celebrations Associations has accepted the express itself in gifts for those in great need.
 There will be a chimney chest in the Station Square in which will be placed the money gifts of the people of the Gardens.
-It has been expressed that the this part of the Christman effortion should been suggested that this part of the Christmas offering should go to the Society for the Prevention of Cruelty to Children in Queens.
+It has been suggested that this part of the Christmas offering should be to the Script for the Prevention of Cruelly to Children. go to the Society for the Prevention of Cruelty to Children in Queens.
 This is a most worthy organization, non-sectarian, undenominational, and ought to appeal to every one in the Gardens at this season when all children of the Gardens are so beautifully cared for.
-The plan is also to have the Gardens children bring or send their gifts of toys, dolls, books, etc. to the Square on Christmas Eve and these gifts will be distributed among needy and sick children.
+The plan is also to have the Gardens children bring or send their gifts of toys, dolls, books, etc., to the Square on Christmas Eve and these gifts will be distributed appear produced and calculate the statement of the square of the squ tributed among needy and sick children.